Skip to content

 Meatball Sub Sandwich

-A meatball sub sandwich is a typical lunch dish of meatballs cooked and coated in a basic pomodoro sauce and served on a toasted hoagie bun.
-Traditionally, the meatballs are covered in cheese and baked until melty and brown.
-The meatballs can be seared, baked, or boiled directly in the sauce before being added to the bun.
+A meatball sub sandwich is a classic lunch favorite made with meatballs simmered in a simple pomodoro sauce and served on a toasted hoagie bun.
+Traditionally, the meatballs are topped with cheese and baked until melted and golden.
+Depending on your preference, the meatballs can be seared, baked, or even simmered directly in the sauce before being tucked into the bun.

 Ingredients and Substitutions